MobilityWorks

 No results found.
 Please try modifying your search.

-David recently suffered a life-changing spinal cord injury from an ATV accident.
+David suffered a life-changing spinal cord injury from an ATV accident.
 His C4 and C6-T1 vertebrae were fractured and his spinal cord was compressed.
 He is now a quadriplegic.
-He has begun rehab in Madison, WI and is already making great progress.
-However, as you can imagine, the care he needs is very expensive, which is why we need your help.
+As far as movement, he can move his arms up and down however he cannot move his fingers.

 Hi Everyone